 Youth are more affected by violence than adults, with the homicide rate for youth aged 15 to 29 being 42 per cent higher than that of the general population.
 During 2018, at least one out of every four victims of human trafficking were children or adolescents.

-By July of 2018, 389 attacks had already been registered, over 40 per cent more than the same period in the previous year.
+By July of 2018, Mexico registered 389 attacks, over 40% more than the same period in 2017.

 The report also analyses the strength of Mexico’s Positive Peace factors.